 How Operating Lease Discount Rates Can Mislead Investors

-A new accounting rule added nearly $3 trillion to corporate balance sheets in Q1.
-Operating lease obligations, formerly buried in the footnotes, must now be reported as a liability – and corresponding right of use asset – on the balance sheet.
+A new accounting rule added nearly $3 trillion to corporate balance sheets in 1Q19.
+Operating lease obligations, formerly buried in the footnotes, must now be reported as a liability and right of use asset – on the balance sheet.

 We applaud the FASB for removing the loophole that allowed companies to hide trillions of dollars in capital off the balance sheet.
 However, the new rule is not perfect.
-Corporate management have significant discretion in how they disclose operating lease obligations on the balance sheet.
-Specifically, management can choose the discount rate used to calculate the value of these operating lease obligations.
+Corporate managers have significant discretion in how they disclose operating lease obligations on the balance sheet.
+Most worrisome, management can choose the discount rate used to calculate the value of these operating lease obligations.

 We’ve identified two companies, JC Penney (JCP) and Diversicare Healthcare Services (DVCR), that use unusually high discount rates to reduce and, perhaps, understate their reported operating lease burden.